evanwills/single-value-input/README.md

 `SingleValueInput` will re-emit all other standard DOM events an `<INPUT>`, `<SELECT>` or `<TEXTAREA>` field emits along with the Event object that was initially emitted by the original element.
-This is so the client code can apply any additional logic based on a standard event.
+This is so the client code watch for any events it is interested in and then apply any additional logic based on a standard event.

+---

 See info about [Vite and VueJS](README.vite.md)